isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

 }
 EOF
 ```
-For the ping example, we just take the previous response from the template and change the name to '/ping-test', and include the ENV variables ORION_HOST (private IP of CORE VM), ORION_SERVICE and ORION_SERVICEPATH.
+For the ping example, we just take the previous response from the template and change the name to '/ping-test', and include the ENV variables: ORION_HOST (private IP of CORE VM).
+ORION_PORT is not needed (1026 as default), as well as ORION_SERVICE and ORION_SERVICEPATH.
+These last two were initally considered to be **PIXEL** and **/GRSKG** respectively, but should **not** be included here (nor considered in the NGSI implementation code)

 ```
 {